Variables, Parameters, Initial Values and Constants

 Previous pageReturn to chapter overviewNext page

-Equations are the foundation for all models in 20-sim.
-At the lowest level of a model you will always find equations.
+Equations are the basis for all models in 20-sim.
+You will always find equations at the lowest level of a model.
 Equations can be entered in the 20-sim Editor.
 An example equation model is shown below:

 constants